 Identifying customers who don’t have conventional forms of ID

 Some of your customers may not be able to provide the identity documents you would usually rely on for applicable customer identification procedures.
 For example, they may not have a driver’s licence or a birth certificate, the information in their identification documents could be out of date, or there could be conflicting information in different documents.
-This might be the case for Aboriginal and Torres Strait Islander customers who live in remote areas, transgender customers, or customers who have come to Australia as refugees.
+This might be the case for Aboriginal and Torres Strait Islander customers who live in remote areas, customers who are affected by a natural disaster such as bushfires, transgender customers, or customers who have come to Australia as refugees.

 Without conventional forms of identification it may be hard for people to access financial services.